rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 `xrn:firebolt:capability:lifecycle:hibernation` capability, then the following requirements **MUST NOT** be fulfilled, even partially.
-A platform **MUST NOT** use the APIs documented here to implement an alternate, non-compliant version of the app hibernating feature.
+A platform **MUST NOT** use the APIs documented here to implement an alternate, non-compliant version of the app hibernation feature.

 *If* a platform supports the `xrn:firebolt:capability:lifecycle:hibernation` capability, then the following requirements **MUST** be fulfilled.